 According to Norton, the U.S. will account for half of all data breaches by the year 2023.

-So although cybersecurity might seem out of sight, out of mind, online criminal activity actually poses a real threat to your sensitive data, internal information, and consumer base.
+So although cybersecurity threats might seem out of sight, out of mind, online criminal activity actually poses a real threat to your sensitive data, internal information, and consumer base.

 Luckily, there are measures you can take to protect yourself from malware and data breaches.